dougsweetser/Q/docs/Math/products.book.md

 way, including a factor of two so I do not have to keep remembering to write it.
-The first term would be the Lorentz invariant interval if the two quaternions represented the same difference between two events in spacetime (i.e. t1=t2=delta t,...).
+The first term would be the Lorentz invariant interval if the two quaternions represented the same difference between two events in spacetime (i.e. t=t'=delta t,...).
 The invariant interval plays a central role in special relativity.
 The vector terms are a frame-dependent, symmetric product of space with time and does not appear on the stage of physics, but is still a valid measurement.